hesusruiz/VCBackend/README.md

 ### First time and when the data model changes

-The first time that you start the VCBackend you have to make sure the database artifacts are consistent:
+The first time that you start the VCBackend you have to make sure the code for database access is consistent:

 ```
 make datamodel